Is a Scooter Rental Business Profitable? 2026 Analysis AllSharing business

 • Total variable costs: $120-180/month per scooter

-Fixed costs (monthly for 200-scooter operation):
+Fixed costs (monthly for a 200-scooter operation):

 • Software platform: $2,000-4,000